artemsheludko/flexible-jekyll/_posts/2020-03-9-peterson-dev-platform.markdown

 The first iteration of this STM32 development platform is affectionately named the Peterson Development Platform (hereby referred to as the PDP).
-This simple test PCB has the objective of properly powering up the MCU and running basic programs on it such as blinking an LED.
-The schematic design of the PDP can be broken into the following three steps.
+This simple test PCB has the objective of properly powering up the MCU and running basic programs on it, such as blinking an LED.
+The schematic design of the PDP can be broken into the following three steps:

 1. Powering the MCU
 2. Clocking the MCU